Create a Task

 Files:

-- client brief;
+- client requirements document;

 - commercial proposal template;